 Medicare is run by the Australian Government and is funded by Australian tax payers.
-Medicare provides Australians with access to public healthcare and the ability to claim some medical expenses.
+Medicare provides Australians with access to free or low-cost public healthcare and the ability to claim some medical expenses.

-Medicare covers people residing in Australia who are Australian citizens, New Zealand citizens or holders of permanent visas.
-Some visitors and temporary residents, from countries with which Australia has made reciprocal healthcare agreements, are eligible for Medicare with some restrictions - visit the Medicare Australia website for more information.
+A: Medicare covers people residing in Australia who are Australian citizens, New Zealand citizens or holders of permanent visas.
+Some visitors and temporary residents, from countries with which Australia has made reciprocal healthcare agreements, are eligible for Medicare with some restrictions - visit Medicare Australia for more information.

 - A stay in a public hospital as a public patient.